-OPTION I - Audit class: $285 (limited to 18) Get video modules and written material and work through the program on your own and for this summer cycle receive two rounds of digital feedback (non-live) throughout the months of August -October!
+OPTION I - Audit class: $285 (limited to 18) Get video modules and written material to work through the program on your own with digital feedback (non-live) through our FB group or e-mail.

 OPTION II - One-On-One Support: $450 (limited to 2- we will decide on meeting times) In addition to all the Option I offerings you will meet with me privately for 45 min. per day for 2 days (if schedule allows we can split this or have it be continuous) through an online platform that will allow me to see your progress, offer direct feedback and show you additional information.
 This is a time to clarify techniques and ask any questions related to my studio practice and is suited for anyone looking for additional mentorship.